StampDutyBack logoStampDutyBack

 • Properties that need "significant renovation" — the amount of work required is not the test.
 A property that needs £200,000 of renovation can still be a dwelling.

-Key case: Mudan v HMRC [2025]
+Key case: Mudan v HMRC [2025] EWCA Civ 799

 In this landmark Court of Appeal case, the court confirmed that needing significant repair work does not make a property uninhabitable for SDLT purposes.
 The property in question was in poor condition with numerous defects, but the court held it retained its fundamental characteristics as a dwelling.
 This case has made it significantly harder to succeed with uninhabitable property claims.
+See our Mudan case-law summary for what it means for refund claims.

 The risks of claiming incorrectly